 What happens to a lead after conversion?

-Once the lead is converted, it is removed from the active lead list.
-It is linked to a newly created or existing contact, account, and opportunity in Salesforce.
+Once the lead is converted, it is removed from the active lead list and linked to a newly created or existing contact, account, and opportunity in Salesforce.

 -